dbylen/efd/04-voice-tone-style/index.md

 As I said.
 My voice changes also.
 There are days when I'm full of energy and there are days when I'm not.

 ## TONE
+It depends if I know you or not.
+If I dont know you it's "polite and respectful".
+I just keep distance a while.
+I always say thank you and please.

+My other tone of voice is "caring" for sure.
+I'm a deep listener and I care for those I love, I always try to help.
+So maybe it's also "empathetic and understanding".

 ## STYLE
 When I text to my friends it's full of emojis, but I can write a pretty good formal mails also.
 I was a texter in the past.
 Now I'm not one.
 I feel like texting takes a lot.
 Why would you text your friend all day, if you can tell them in real life.
 At least you'll have non ending conversations.
 My texts are short and sweet & I keep it for the real time.